rzw2/mlx75027_config/README.md

 ## Using
 To run the Tkinter GUI for the MLX75027 Sensor

+    python MLX75027_RegisterMap.py --mlx75027

+To run the Tkinter GUI for the MLX75026 Sensor

-    python MLX75027_RegisterMap.py
+    python MLX75027_RegisterMap.py --mlx75026

 The mlx75027.csv file contains the registers, and their names, and default values.
+The mlx75026.csv is for the MLX75026 sensor.

 To run the Tkinter GUI for the EPC660 Sensor